jcass77/django-apscheduler/README.md

 with minimal dependencies and very little additional configuration.
 The ideal use case probably involves running a handful of tasks on a fixed execution schedule.

-**Please note:** the trade-off of this simplicity is that you need to **be careful to ensure that you have only ONE scheduler actively running at a particular point in time**.
+**PLEASE NOTE:** the trade-off of this simplicity is that you need to **be careful to ensure that you have only ONE scheduler actively running at a particular point in time**.

 This limitation is due to the fact that APScheduler does not currently have